Article-Ending-Mark

 Several theories have been put forward to explain the different endings:

 Theory 1.
-The original ending was accidentally lost.
-Later readers noticed the abrupt cutoff, and several of them tried to finish the story by inventing new endings.
+The original ending (beyond verse 16:8) was accidentally lost.
+Later readers noticed the abrupt cutoff in the story, and several of them tried to finish it by inventing new endings.

 Theory 2.
-The original ending was intentionally destroyed.
+The original ending was intentionally removed by cutting the manuscript at verse 16:8.
 Several later readers, unaware of what had happened, created new endings.

 Theory 3.
-The original author was interrupted or died before he could finish the gospel.
+The original author was interrupted or died before he could finish the gospel, and had reached verse 16:8 at the time of the interruption.

 Theory 4.
 The original author actually did intend to stop at verse 16:8, even though the story seems unfinished to most people.

 Another theory is that someone intentionally destroyed the original ending because it was inconsistent with some basic Christian beliefs.
-Of course this is nothing but speculation, since there is no direct evidence to support such an idea.
-Also, if someone had wanted to destroy the ending for that purpose, he or she probably wouldn't have chosen verse 16:8 as the cutoff point, because that still leaves inconsistencies.
+Of course this is merely speculation, since there is no direct evidence to support such an idea.
+Also, if someone had decided to destroy the ending for this reason, he or she probably wouldn't have chosen verse 16:8 as the cutoff point, because that still leaves inconsistencies.
 For example, verse 16:7 indicates that the disciples will have to go to Galilee to see the risen Jesus, whereas the other gospels say that he was first seen in Jerusalem.
-And verse 16:8 says that the women didn't tell anyone about finding the tomb empty, but the other accounts say that they immediately went and told some of the male disciples.
+And verse 16:8 says that the women didn't tell anyone about finding the tomb empty, but the other gospels say that they immediately went and told some of the male disciples.

-Some scholars think that the author of Mark did intend to stop at verse 16:8, despite the abrupt cutoff in the story.
+Some scholars think that the author of Mark stopped at verse 16:8 on purpose, despite the abrupt cutoff in the story.
 This is certainly possible.
 But it would mean that the original version of the gospel didn't describe any post-resurrection appearances of Jesus.

 Another possibility is that the author was interrupted or died before he could finish writing the gospel.
-But if this had happened, other people would have probably known about it.
+However, if this had happened, other people would have probably known about it, and someone likely would have mentioned it in other early writings.
 Still, this possibility can't be ruled out, even though it is basically speculation.

 The ending chosen for most modern bibles is known as the Longer Ending (or Apocryphal Addition).
 It consists of twelve additional verses (Mark 16:9-20) which are attached after verse 16:8.
 Because these twelve verses aren't in the oldest manuscripts, and are written in a different style, they almost certainly weren't part of the original gospel.
 But many people don't know this and therefore accept them as authentic.